WATERS OF THE LIVING LORD

 We designed a simple system working with established vendors to meet the unique needs of this community.
 Since we did not use LWW equipment we were advised that we could not continue to use the name Living Waters for the World for the name of this mission.
 We sought and received permission from LWW to use all of the health and hygiene training materials that have been instrumental to the success of our earlier installations.
 We renamed our mission that uses this type of equipment design Waters for the Living Lord.

 Our second installation was in the mountain village of Concordia, Honduras.
-Since electricity is unreliable and water pressure is always available (via an elevated cistern tank) we redesigned a system that uses no electricity.
-The initial report, after 2 months of operation, is that the system is performing well.
+Since electricity is unreliable and water pressure is always available (via an elevated cistern tank) we redesigned the system so that it uses no electricity.